sebh/Dx12Base/README.md

 ![dx12appscreenshot](https://github.com/sebh/Dx12Base/blob/master/DX12Application.png)

 A small DirectX 12 program I use to test shaders and techniques (so windows only).
 It is meant to be simple and straightforward.
 Nothing fancy to see here: plenty of _engines_ already exist out there.
 This is just a thin abstraction over DX12 so it is still important to understand its core before using it.
 But it makes development of demos and prototypes easier for me at least.
+The DX11 version of this is available [here](https://github.com/sebh/Dx11Base).

 Features are
 * Simple class helpers above DirectX 12.0 states and resources